Cameron Jordan

 Bio

 Mr. Jordan advises clients on legal issues and considerations relating to the establishment and operation of U.S. and international private investment funds.
-He regularly counsels a broad spectrum of sponsors, from first-time fund managers to global institutional asset managers as well as an array of institutional investors, including strategic corporates, family offices and tax-exempt organizations.
+He regularly counsels a broad spectrum of sponsors, from first-time fund managers to global institutional asset managers as well as an array of institutional investors, including sovereign wealth funds, strategic corporates, family offices and tax-exempt organizations.
 He helps sponsors with their formation, global fundraising, capital deployment, compliance and operating activities across a range of strategies, including buyout/private equity, credit/debt, real estate, infrastructure, venture and growth.

 In the registered investment company area, Mr. Jordan advises clients in the development, structuring, operation and regulation of business development companies, closed-end funds, mutual funds and exchange-traded funds.
 He has represented funds, fund sponsors and underwriters in initial public offerings and secondary market financings.
-Mr. Jordan also regularly counsels registered investment funds and their boards of directors in connection with directors’ duties, corporate governance and regulatory matters.
+Mr. Jordan also regularly counsels funds and their boards of directors in connection with directors’ duties, corporate governance and regulatory matters.

 Recent representation highlights include: